 Mr. Tarantino also has broad experience in consumer class action and false advertising litigation, particularly with respect to claims of health or environmental benefits.
-In 2009, he was selected to serve as Vice Chair of the Committee on Private Advertising Litigation of the American Bar Association's Antitrust section, and he is an active contributor to MoFo’s Private Surgeon General Class Action Defender blog.
+In 2009, he was selected to serve as vice chair of the Committee on Private Advertising Litigation of the American Bar Association's Antitrust Section, and he is an active contributor to MoFo’s Private Surgeon General Class Action Defender blog.

-Mr. Tarantino is recommended by Legal 500 U.S. (2012) and described as “an experienced counsel who is an excellent leader and has great knowledge of the law” in the area of product liability (pharmaceuticals and medical devices).
-San FranciscoMagazine also recognized Mr. Tarantino on its 2011 Super Lawyers – Rising Stars list for his work in environmental and consumer litigation.
+Mr. Tarantino is recommended by Legal 500 US (2011–2013) and described as “an experienced counsel who is an excellent leader and has great knowledge of the law” in the area of product liability (pharmaceuticals and medical devices).
+For the past three years, San Francisco Magazine has recognized Mr. Tarantino in its “Super Lawyers – Rising Stars” list for his work in environmental and consumer litigation.
+Mr. Tarantino has an active pro bono practice and currently serves as a member of Morrison & Foerster’s Pro Bono Committee.

-Prior to joining Morrison & Foerster, Mr. Tarantino clerked at the United States Environmental Protection Agency, Region IX Office of Regional Counsel, where he assisted in the prosecution and resolution of cases brought by the U.S. Department of Justice for violation of hazardous waste laws including CERCLA (Superfund) and the Resource Conservation and Recovery Act (RCRA).
 Mr. Tarantino received his J.D. from the Georgetown University Law Center with honors, and completed the Law and Public Health program sponsored by Georgetown University and the Johns Hopkins Bloomberg School of Public Health.
-Through this program, he earned a Masters in Public Health as well as specialty certification in environmental health risk assessment from the Johns Hopkins Risk Sciences and Public Policy Institute.
+Through this program, he earned a master’s in public health as well as specialty certification in environmental health risk assessment from the Johns Hopkins Risk Sciences and Public Policy Institute.
 At Georgetown, he was an executive editor of the Georgetown International Environmental Law Journal and received the CALI Award for Excellence in International Environmental Law.
-In 2000, he studied law at the Univerisdad de Mendoza, in Mendoza, Argentina, as an international law fellow.
+In 2000, he studied law at the Universidad de Mendoza, in Mendoza, Argentina, as an international law fellow.
 He earned his bachelor’s degree from the University of California, Berkeley.